Artisan Console

 Introduction

-script and provides a number of helpful commands that can assist you while you build your application.
-To view a list of all available Artisan commands, you may use the list
+Artisan is the command line interface included with Laravel.
+Artisan exists at the root of your application as the artisan script and provides a number of helpful commands that can assist you while you build your application.
+To view a list of all available Artisan commands, you may use the list command:

 php artisan list

 Every command also includes a "help" screen which displays and describes the command's available arguments and options.
-To view a help screen, precede the name of the command with help
+To view a help screen, precede the name of the command with help:

 php artisan help migrate